Last Updated on August 29, 2023

 With 15 different gardens to explore, including Moravian Quilt-style raised beds, walking these gardens is a peaceful and unique experience.

-Over in Stokes County, Hanging Rock State Park is a short day trip from Winston-Salem and an excellent way to escape to nature.
+Over in Stokes County, Hanging Rock State Park is a short day trip from Winston-Salem and an excellent way to escape to nature and find a few of the best hikes near Winston-Salem.

 Our personal favorites are Moore’s Wall Trail and the Hanging Rock Trail, but there are many more!

 Of course, we couldn’t mention outdoor activities in Winston-Salem’s surroundings without including Pilot Mountain.
-It’s 20 miles northwest of the city and a unique North Carolina feature worth exploring.
+It’s one of the closest Winston-Salem parks, just 20 miles northwest of the city, and a unique North Carolina feature worth exploring.

 Visitors can drive up to the summit to get an up-close view of this iconic geological landmark.
 Hiking trails crisscross around the mountain, Little Pinnacle, and along the Yadkin River.
 Rock climbing is also very popular here!